 - Secure long hair and loose clothing.
 Do not wear jewelry. - Inspect the machine before operation.
 Repair or replace any damaged, worn, or missing parts.
 Be sure the guards and shields are in proper working condition and are secured in place.
 Make any necessary adjustments before operating the machine. - Some pictures in this manual may show shields or covers opened or removed in order to clearly illustrate the instructions.
 Under no circumstance should the machine be operated without these devices in place. - Alterations or modifications to this machine can reduce safety and could cause damage to the machine.
 Do not alter the safety devices or operate with the shields or covers removed. - Before each use, verify that all the controls function properly and inspect all the safety devices.
 Do not operate if the controls or safety devices are not in proper working condition. - Check the parking brake function before operating.
-Repair or adjust the parking brake if necessary. - Observe and follow all of the safety decals. - All the controls are to be operated from the operator's station only. - Always wear a seat belt if the machine has a roll cage/bar installed and in the upright position.
+Repair or adjust the parking brake if necessary. - Observe and follow all of the safety decals. - All the controls are to be operated from the operator's station only. - Ensure the attachment or accessory is locked or fastened securely to the power unit before operating.

-General Safety Procedures for Ventrac Power Units, Attachments, & Accessories
+General Safety Procedures for Ventrac SSV Power Units, Attachments, & Accessories